SP Marketplace

 Our evaluation methodology combined data from multiple independent sources to minimise vendor bias and deliver a balanced perspective.
 We assessed each platform against seven core criteria:

-• Features and functionality: Depth and breadth of CMMS, CAFM, and IWMS capabilities drawn from official vendor documentation.
+• Features and Functionality: Depth and breadth of CMMS, CAFM, and IWMS capabilities drawn from official vendor documentation.

-• Ease of use and learning curve: User feedback from G2, Capterra, and Software Advice on onboarding speed and interface intuitiveness.
+• Ease of Use and Learning Curve: User feedback from G2, Capterra, and Software Advice on onboarding speed and interface intuitiveness.

-• Scalability and integrations: API availability, pre-built connectors, and capacity to grow from a single site to multi-location deployments.
+• Scalability and Integrations: API availability, pre-built connectors, and capacity to grow from a single site to multi-location deployments.

-• Security and compliance: SOC 2, ISO 27001 certifications, and industry-specific regulatory support.
+• Security and Compliance: SOC 2, ISO 27001 certifications, and industry-specific regulatory support.

-• Support and training: Availability of live support, implementation assistance, and self-service resources.
+• Support and Training: Availability of live support, implementation assistance, and self-service resources.

-• Pricing and value: Entry-level costs, per-user pricing models, and overall value for money ratings.
+• Pricing and Value: Entry-level costs, per-user pricing models, and overall value for money ratings.

-• Tech stack compatibility: Cloud vs. on-premises deployment options, mobile app quality, and ERP/BMS or M365 integrations.
+• Tech Stack Compatibility: Cloud vs. on-premises deployment options, mobile app quality, and ERP/BMS or M365 integrations.

 User ratings referenced throughout are sourced from G2, Capterra, and Gartner Peer Insights as of early 2025.
 Pricing information is drawn from vendor websites and verified review platforms.